Revitalization Incentive Grant

 What is the City of Littleton Revitalization Incentive Grant (RIG)?

-The RIG is an incredible opportunity to make improvements to your business or commercial property with funding assistance!
-The goal of this program is to encourage private investment in improvements to business storefronts in a way that makes revitalization efforts affordable, creative, and improves the aesthetic of the entire community.
+The RIG is an incredible opportunity to make new improvements to your business or commercial property with funding assistance!
+The goal of this program is to encourage private investment in improvements to business storefronts in a way that makes revitalization efforts affordable and creative while improving the aesthetic of the entire community.

 Application Process

-2. Applicant meets with Economic Development and Planning staff to discuss the project and review application.
+3. Applicant must meet with Economic Development and Planning staff to discuss the project and review the application following its submission and prior to a funding determination.

-3. Within 15 working days of a complete RIG application submittal, the Grant Review Committee (GRC) will review the RIG application and supporting materials to accept, accept with conditions, or deny the application.
+4. The Grant Review Committee (GRC) will review all RIG applications and supporting materials to accept, accept with conditions, or deny the application within one month of the application closing date.

-The GRC will provide the reason(s) for denial, and a new application may be submitted anytime while funds are still available.
+If denied, a new application may be submitted the following year.
 Any new RIG application for the same property that was previously denied should be substantially different than the denied application and/or demonstrate how specific denial comments were addressed in the new proposal.

-• Applicants may receive RIG funds for one project within a three-year period.
-It is understood that the construction of some projects may carry over into a subsequent calendar year depending on scope and timing.
+Applicants may receive RIG funds for one project within a two-year period.
+It is understood that the construction of some projects may carry over into a subsequent calendar year depending on the scope and timing.

 • Result in substantial upgrades to private property that help to improve the quality and attractiveness of the built environment in Littleton.